 - Note: You need to install Excel on the Azure Data Factory Integration Runtime to enable this component.
 For more information, see the Customize setup for Azure SSIS integration runtime MSDN article.

 Notes on Trials and Licensing

-Important: Before activating your Task Factory license, you need to obtain an ADF-ready license from the SentryOne sales department.
-You can contact them at email@example.com.
+Important: Before activating your Task Factory license, you need to obtain an ADF-ready license from the SolarWinds sales department.
+Contact your sales represenative for more information.
 Select the license based on the number of nodes in your SSIS Integration Runtime.